dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 - [x] Simplify retrieval and conversion of complex objects.
 - [x] Maintain backward compatibility with legacy data structures.

-Type adaptors must be **registered and available at the time of schema declaration** and maintained continually for data operations to ensure compatibility.
+Type adaptors must be **accessible at the time of schema declaration** and maintained continually for data operations to ensure compatibility.
 Generally, revisions of adaptors must maintain backward compatibility.
 They are implemented as classes subclassing from `dj.CustomType` and must implement the following methods:
 1. `type_name` (property) → str -- returns the name by which the